x

 Historians believe Stonehenge in England was erected to keep track of the Sun’s yearly progress.

-Winter Solstice Traditions: Folklore and Celebrations
+Winter Solstice Traditions: Folklore and Celebrations Around the World

-The Winter Solstice has played an important role in cultures worldwide from ancient times until today.
-In fact, many of the customs, lore, symbols, and rituals associated with Christmas are actually associated with winter solstice celebrations of ancient Pagan cultures.
-Here are some examples:
+The winter solstice has played an important role in cultures worldwide from ancient times until today.
+In fact, many of the customs, lore, symbols, and rituals associated with Christmas are actually associated with winter solstice celebrations of ancient pagan cultures.
+Here are some examples.

-Alban Arthan
+Alban Arthan and Newgrange

-Newgrange Stone Age Passage Tomb in Ireland.
+Newgrange Stone Age Passage Tomb in Ireland aligned to the winter solstice sunrise.

 Welsh for “Light of Winter,” Alban Arthan is a universal festival, which has been (and still is) celebrated by many people and is probably the oldest seasonal festival of humankind.
-In Druidic traditions, the Winter Solstice is thought of as a time of death and rebirth when Nature’s powers and our own souls are renewed.
+In Druidic traditions, the winter solstice is thought of as a time of death and rebirth when Nature’s powers and our own souls are renewed.
 It marks the moment in time when the Old Sun dies (at dusk on the 21st of December) and when the Sun of the New Year is born (at dawn on the 22nd of December), framing the longest night of the year.
 The birth of the New Sun is thought to revive the Earth’s aura in mystical ways, giving a new lease on life to spirits and souls of the dead.

-The Feast of Juul
+The Feast of Juul (Yule)

-Yule logs burning in a fireplace.
+Yule logs burning in a fireplace as part of the Feast of Juul tradition.

-This was a festival observed in Scandinavia when fires were lit to symbolize the heat, light and life-giving properties of the returning Sun.
-A Yule—or Juul—log was brought in and burned on the hearth in honor of the Scandinavian god, Thor.
+This was a festival observed in Scandinavia when fires were lit to symbolize the heat, light, and life-giving properties of the returning Sun.
+A Yule, or Juul, log was brought in and burned on the hearth in honor of the Scandinavian god Thor.
 It was Thor’s job to bring the Sun’s warmth back to the people.
 The log, which was never allowed to burn entirely, was kept as both a token of good luck against misfortune and used as kindling for the following year’s log.
 In England, Germany, France, and other European countries, the Yule log was burned until nothing but ash remained.

 The ashes were then collected and spread into the fields as fertilizer every night until Twelfth Night, or worn around the neck as a charm.
 French peasants would place the cooled ashes from the log under their beds, believing they would protect the house against thunder and lightning.
 The present-day custom of lighting a Yule log at Christmas is believed to have originated with these fires associated with the Feast of Juul.